Romandius/Yandex.Praktikum/1st project/read_me.md

 Data description

-children — the number of children in the family </nt>
+children — the number of children in the family <br />
-days_employed — total work experience in days dob_years
+days_employed — total work experience in
-— age of the client in years
+days dob_years — age of the client in years <br />
-education — level of education of the client education_id-ID of the level of education family_status — marital status family_status_id — ID of the marital status gender-gender of the client income_type
+education — level of education of the client <br />
+education_id-ID of the level of education <br />
+family_status — marital status <br />
+family_status_id — ID of the marital status <br />
+gender-gender of the client <br />
--type of employment
+income_type -type of employment <br />
-debt-whether there was a debt on repayment of loans total_income-monthly income purpose - the purpose of obtaining a loan
+debt-whether there was a debt on repayment of loans <br />
+total_income-monthly income <br />
+purpose - the purpose of obtaining a loan <br />